Mobile broadband could suit your needs, especially if you want internet access on the go, but be wary of lack of signal and data allowance.

 This could, for example, be useful for roving reporters sending pieces from the field, or bloggers reporting on a live event or conference.

 Mobile broadband could be a suitable choice for students, too.
-Unlike standard broadband it should not require a contract and could help to avoid awkward conversations over bills or internet usage with housemates.
+Unlike standard broadband it shouldn't require a contract and could help to avoid awkward conversations over bills or internet usage with housemates.
 You won't need to ask your landlord about getting a broadband connection to the house, either.

 Web access wherever you are sounds tempting, but you're relying on a signal being available wherever you are to make this promise a reality.